 Hitachi ID Identity Manager has an open architecture and can be integrated with the full spectrum of existing IT infrastructure:

-Identity Manager has built-in support for most common systems and applications.
+Identity Manager has built-in support for many types of systems, directories and applications.
 It can also be readily integrated with custom and vertical market applications, with little or no custom programming.

 Built-in support for every relevant platform expedites deployment, as roll-out is not held up waiting for product enhancements or custom software development.